prajin-op/btp-s4hana-kyma-business-process-extension/documentation/deploy/create-hdicontainer/README.md

 >Note:  Ensure you have logged in to Cloud Foundry CLI.
 >
->The script does the below:
+>The script does the following:
-> - Creates HDI Service instance with the name caphana
+> - Creates HDI Service instance with the name `caphana`
 > - Creates a service key corresponding to the hdi service instance
 > - Creates a secret in Kyma for the created HDI instance